-In the fourth installment of our series of articles «Training with potentiometer«, We will discuss about the training zone and what each one means.
-Yes, you haven't read the first articles We recommend you do it.
+In the fourth installment of our article series «Training with potentiometer«, We are going to discuss about the training zone and what each one means.
+If you haven't read the first articles We recommend you do it.

-Do you want to start training with a potentiometer and you don't know how?
+Do you want to start training with a potentiometer and don't know how?
 It is the first part.
-If you are already aware and were waiting for "Training Zones" read on.
+If you are already aware and were waiting for «Training zones» keep reading.

-We already teach you to calculate training zones,a fundamental requirement for those who wish to train with potentiometer.
+We already teach you how to calculate training zones,a fundamental requirement for those who want to train with a potentiometer.
 You also need to know the different energy systems We are going to train to improve our performance.

-Training specifically with power meters and riding a certain power is not the complete training, you have to know each of the training areas and what is the use of training in each of them.
+Training specifically with power meters and riding at a certain power is not the complete training, you have to know each of the training zones and what is the use of training in each of them.

 Training zones they are used to give an athlete an established intensity to which he must be working during an activity.
 They can, for example, complete intervals in 'zone 2' for 60 minutes.

-Training by zones is important because it means that cyclists can be sure that they are working hard enough during intervals, they are working at adequate performance for the required duration, and they are pedaling smoothly on recovery rides.
+Training by zones is important because it means that cyclists can be sure they are working hard enough During intervals, they are working at adequate performance for the required duration, and they are pedaling smooth enough on recovery rides.

 |1 ZONE||ACTIVE RECOVERY||<55% FTP|